neutrinoceros/inifix/README.md

 inifix.dump(conf, "pluto-mod.ini")
 ```

-`inifix.load` supports loading a from an open file
+`inifix.load` supports loading from an open file
 ```python
 with open("pluto.ini") as fh:
     conf = inifix.load(fh)
 ```
-or from a str/os.PathLike object representing a file.
+or from a `str/os.PathLike` object representing a file.

 ### Schema Validation

 `inifix.validate_inifile_schema` can be used to validate an aribitrary
-dictionnary as writable to an inifile, following Pluto/Idefix's format.
+dictionary as writable to an inifile, following Pluto/Idefix's format.
 This
 will raise an exception (`ValueError`) if the dictionnary `data` is invalid.
 ```python
 inifix.validate_inifile_schema(data)